Shivamani-A/Data_engineering_Ecommerce/README.md

 ##  Repository Contents
 - `databricks/` → PySpark notebooks for data cleaning, transformation, joins
 - `synapse/` → SQL scripts for external tables and serving layer
-- `data/` → Sample dataset used in the pipeline
+- `data/` → Brazillian Olist ecommerce dataset used in the pipeline which was taken from kaggle.

 ---